mark-j-chilvers/mesh-cross-domain/README.md

           mode: ISTIO_MUTUAL
 EOF

-#Note: this policy references the header we set on the target IG
+#Note: this policy references the header we set on the target IG.
+Typically this would be
+combined with a **default** ALLOW none AuthPol for the target cluster

 kubectl apply --context=${CONTEXT_2} -f - <<EOF
     apiVersion: security.istio.io/v1beta1